Child Custody Lawyers Offer Clients Compassionate and Competent Counsel in Northern Virginia

 - Joint legal custody — The child resides primarily with one parent, but both parents have a say in major decisions affecting the child, including those related to school, religion and healthcare.

 - Joint physical custody — Virginia family law allows both parents to share physical and custodial care of a child.

-Contact Fairfax-area custody lawyers who work tirelessly for you
+Contact McLean-area custody lawyers who work tirelessly for you